Global Search

 Once the Global Search has completed, you will be able to see the details of the search job and a list of the results.
 These result records can then be modified (either individually or in batches), archived, restored, seeded, or purged depending on the current status of the record.

-To modify a record, click on the Modify selected records
+To modify a records, click the checkbox on the left to select the record(s) and then click the pink Modify records

-Visible fields that show in the results list can be configured by clicking on the Customize fields
+You can configure which fields appear in the results list by clicking the Customize Fields

-From here, you can add and remove the fields you want to view on the results list or for a CSV download.
+From here, you can choose which fields to display in the results list or include in a CSV download.

 After a search has completed, results can be downloaded in CSV format.
 When choosing to download search results, users are prompted to select which version of the results they'd like to download.
 The options are: